 Though busy directing the triage operations over on the yellow tarp, Aarrf overhears and growls.
 Sidley’s ruddy face momentarily blanches.
-He’s afraid of dogs for some reason.
-Something from his childhood, I guess.
-And though he likes to pose as a hip, slightly kinky dude, he’s never been able to deal with Aarrf’s identity as a human puppy (mongrel mix).
-Aarrf unnerves him, even without the leather dog mask.
+Dogs terrify him.
+He can’t cope with Aarrf’s multiple-gender identity as a human puppy (mongrel mix).

 “Sorry, Babe, not today.
 You guys carry on.
 I’m sure you’ll do great.
 I’ve got to see our bankers in Hilo.”
 And Sidley tromps away, to our collective relief.

 At least he called me “Babe” today and not “Barney.”
 Well, to be fair, it’s been a long time since he called me that.
-But Tomma is gender queer and fluid, and Sidley constantly refers to zir as “her” or “she” even when ze is definitely NOT doing high femme drag.
+But even though Tomma is non-binary and gender fluid, Sidley constantly refers to zir as “her” or “she” even when ze is definitely not doing femme.
 Bastard!

 Yes, I do feel strongly about such things.

 As we were packing up our disaster gear and figuring out the rotation for our next monthly drill, Rozaline wanders past.
 “Hey Roz,” Aarrf yells, “Have you seen Aunty yet this morning?
-She’s late for our post-drill post-mortem.”
+She never showed.”

-Rozaline, the rhythm guitarist who also assists Ginger with personal care, stopped and said, “No, she had a tough time getting settled last night, so I didn’t wake her at seven.
+Rozaline, the rhythm guitarist who also assists Ginger with personal care, stopped and said, “No, she seemed tired at dinner, so I didn’t wake her this morning.
 I thought I’d let her sleep in and bring a tray later.
 I’m going to the kitchen now.”